 - Not wearing a seatbelt

-- Riding without a helmet for motorists
+- Riding without a helmet for motorcyclists

-What Does the Law Say?
+What Does Public Holiday Act Say?

 The Public Holidays Act 2010 is an Act that regulates public holidays in the state of NSW, Australia.
 The Act sets out the dates for public holidays in NSW and provides guidance on how we must observe and regulate public holidays.
 It establishes the following public holidays in NSW: